ykskb/phrag/README.md

 DB Schema Data to GraphQL

-Phrag creates instantly-operational GraphQL routes from DB schema data.
+Phrag creates an instantly-operational GraphQL route from DB schema data.

 #### Features:

-* Creates a GraphQL-powered [ring](https://github.com/ring-clojure/ring) route for different routers such as [reitit](https://github.com/metosin/reitit) and [bidi](https://github.com/juxt/bidi).
+* Creates a [ring](https://github.com/ring-clojure/ring) route powered with GraphQL query and mutation capabilities as per schema data.

 * Supports nested resource structures for `one-to-one`, `one-to-many` and `many-to-many` relationships on top of `root` entities.

+* Data loader (query batching) wired up to avoid N+1 problem for nested queries.

+* [Signal dispatcher](#signals) to add custom logics before & after DB accesses per resource operations.

+* [Filtering](#resource-filtering), [sorting](#resource-sorting) and [pagination](#resource-pagination) come out of the box.

 * DB schema data can be retrieved from a running DB or specified with a config map selectively.

-* Data loader (query batching) wired up to avoid N+1 problem even for nested queries.

-* [Filtering](#resource-filtering), [sorting](#resource-sorting) and [pagination](#resource-pagination) come out of the box.
+* Automatic router wiring supported for [reitit](https://github.com/metosin/reitit) and [bidi](https://github.com/juxt/bidi).

 * GraphQL IDE (like GraphiQL) connectable.